Connect to Linux

 Once XQuartz is installed you should start ssh with the -X or -Y option, which will cause the X11 server to start automatically on your Mac.
 You can then try the "gs" test in the shell, as described above for Linux.

-Windows users: cf A few of the SSH clients mentioned above come with a bundled X server.
-Otherwise, along with your SSH client (e.g., PuTTY), you will generally need to install an X-Windows server on your Windows machine.
+A few of the SSH clients mentioned above come with a bundled X server.
+Otherwise, along with your SSH client (e.g., the one in PowerShell or Command Prompt), you will generally need to install an X server on your Windows machine.
+Some of the possibilities are listed below.
+Once one of these is installed, you should open it, then type in either PowerShell or Command Prompt:

 • VcXsrv - Open Source, and still being actively maintained.
 Works with Windows 10.
 Note that freeware solutions like this one can often work very well, but as always, the installation and use of such packages comes with no guarantees.